If you have access to T-Mobile’s 5G network in your area, you may be eligible for T-Mobile’s 5G Home Internet plan.

 Before you get too far into researching T-Mobile 5G Home Internet, be sure to make sure it’s available in your area.
 The fastest way to do this is to enter your address on T-Mobile’s website.

 Based on the most recent list published by T-Mobile, 5G Home Internet is available in hundreds of cities and towns across 48 states.
 You can check out the full list here.
-However, even if your town is listed, you should still enter your specific address on T-Mobile’s website to make sure service is available at your house.
+However, even if your town is listed, you should still enter your specific address on T-Mobile’s website to make sure service is available to you.

 If T-Mobile Home Internet is available at your address, consider taking advantage of the 15-day test drive offer.
 Before you leave your current internet provider, you can try out T-Mobile 5G Home Internet with a money-back guarantee to see if it’ll work for you.